Bernadette Fox is notorious.

 Then Bernadette disappears.
 And Bee’s search for her mother reveals an extraordinary woman trying to find her place in an absurd world.

-My Review: I really enjoyed this book.
+I really enjoyed this book.
 It was witty and heart-warming; centred around three main characters; each with their own quirks and eccentricities.
 Bernadette – once a revered architect; is now an easily frustrated, deeply depressed and socially anxious individual, prone to manic outbursts.
 Her husband, Elgie is withdrawn, seemingly oblivious to what is happening in his family; hiding behind his high-powered career at Microsoft.
 And Bee, their daughter, is intelligent, perceptive and completely devoted to her mother.

 The characters are well- developed and presented; the author making good use of the novel’s epistolary style; combining letters, articles, police reports, emails, memos etc. written by a cast of adults; interspersed with Bee’s perspective as she tries to unravel the mystery that is her mother, Bernadette.